RomanVakulenko/ToDoVIPERCoreData/README.md

 - Reusable
 - ActivityIndicatorView, SOLID, DRY

-todo: next screen for adding / editing task
+todo: may be(?) next screen for adding/editing task